Why did you choose to become a freight forwarder trainee at Young DSV?

 What is the best part about being a freight forwarder?

-I almost get a high at the end of the day when all the pieces fall into place after being unorganised and unplanned when I came to work in the morning.
+I almost get a "professional high" at the end of the day when all the pieces fall into place after being unorganised and unplanned when I came to work in the morning.
 Through a lot of phone calls and mails with suppliers and hauliers and some strategic coordination you get the pieces to fit together by finding the best solutions– almost like a Tetris game.

 When my traineeship is done I hope to get even more responsibility and learn more about traffic management.
 In the long run I hope to become a traffic manager myself and perhaps one day even have a trainee to mentor.